-Last year in 2018 the world got taken by storm by Fortnite and in 2018 Epic Games reported that they managed to make a 3 billion dollars (yes you read that correctly).
+In 2018 the world got taken by storm by Fortnite and in 2018 Epic Games reported that they managed to make a 3 billion dollars (yes you read that correctly).
 Whether you love it or hate it everyone was talking about it, and it beat Red Dead Redemption 2 for best game of the year at the 2018 Golden Joystick Awards.
 Now, this is where the Drake analogy comes in, because just like Fortnite, whether you love or hate him he is always on people’s mouths and topping charts with his music.
 If you’re not convinced, hopefully I can change your mind on Fortnite being the Drake of video games.

 My first argument for my case is the obvious bandwagon-ing and the blatant copying of dances and trends within the game.
 Much like Drake, Fortnite loves jumping on a current hype whether it’s the popular cybergoth dance or the floss, Fortnite incorporated those dances flawlessly up to the point where everyone and their Nan is still doing it and are getting sued because of it – but we will get to that later.

 Another one is Fortnite’s constant updates to keep relevancy, just like Drake.
 Both the game and him tend to reinvent themselves often whether it is the Thanos update or the infinity blade.
 For better or worse, Fortnite keeps constant updates to keep the game feeling fresh, hence the new seasons and skins which come out.
 What I will say though, is that this comparison is probably unfair because for a multiplayer game (especially free multiplayer games) new updates are needed to keep its player base from leaving and jumping on something else.